 Bike Seat Posts

-As the primary support of your body weight, seatposts are a critical component for maintaining a comfortable and efficient bike.
+As the primary supporter of your body weight on your bike, your seatpost is a critical component.
 For the most part, seatposts are utilitarian in nature.
-For recreational riders, the seatpost that comes with your bike will probably last the duration of the bike's life.
-As long as it allows adequate saddle adjustment, and holds when tight, your post is doing just fine.
+For most recreational riders, the seatpost that came with your bike will probably last the duration of the bike's life.
+As long as it is long enough to be adjusted to the saddle height that suits you, and stays in one place when tightened correctly, your post is doing just fine.

-Carbon seatposts might not be for everyone.
-Compact frames, such as a Giant TCR, often require a large amount of exposed seatpost and have rather sharp seatpost angles.
-If your frame leaves over eight inches of seatpost exposed, we advise sticking with an aluminum post.
+That said, they're not for everyone.
+Some compact frames may require a large amount of exposed seatpost and have rather sharp seatpost angles.
+If your frame leaves over eight inches of seatpost exposed, we suggest sticking with an aluminum post.

-Steel seatposts and frames, often found in older bikes and high-end custom bikes, run the risk of corrosion.
-Corroded steel parts are even more of a problem than a seized aluminum part.
-If you're experiencing corrosion in a steel frame, take it to a mechanic.
-Always install steel posts with a touch of grease.
+Steel seatposts and frames run the risk of corrosion.
+Corroded steel parts are even more of a problem than seized aluminum parts.
+If you've got corrosion in a steel frame, take it to a mechanic.
+As a preventative measure, always install steel posts with a little grease.

-If your post is stuck, but you don't think it's thoroughly seized, flushing it out thoroughly with WD-40 or Tri-Flow and letting it soak in overnight will probably get it to budge.
+If your post is stuck, but you don't think it's all the way seized, flushing it out thoroughly with WD-40 or Tri-Flow 2 Ounce Drip Lubricant and letting it soak in overnight will probably get things moving again.

-As with any bike maintenance technique, be very careful.
-You don't want to crack a frame, or get a piece of cracked seatpost lodged in your frame.
-Seized parts are best loosened with patience, technique, and Coca-Cola rather than brute force.
-When assembling a bike, don't forget Park Tool ASC-1 Anti-Seize Compound, a specially formulated grease for seize prone parts.
-Contact us a firstname.lastname@example.org or 1-800-682-0570 for any questions regarding seatpost selection or maintenance.
+As with any bike maintenance procedure, be very careful.
+You don't want to crack a frame or get a piece of cracked seatpost lodges in your frame.
+Stuck and seized parts are best loosened with patience, technique, and Coca-Cola rather than with brute force.